angular/angular-bazel-example/README.md

 ### Code splitting

-The production bundle is code split and the `/` and `/todos` routes are lazy loaded.
+The production bundle is code split and routes such as `/` and `/todos` are lazy loaded.
 Code splitting is handled by the rollup_bundle rule which now supports the new code splitting feature in rollup.

 Note: code splitting is _not_ supported in development mode yet so the `//src:devserver` target does not serve a code split bundle.
-For this reason, development and production use different main entry points (`main.dev.ts` and `main.ts`) and different root modules (`app.module.dev.ts` and `app.module.ts`).
-The difference in the entry points and modules is how routes are loaded, with production lazy loading routes and development using a custom `NgModuleFactoryLoader` loader to disable lazy loading. `enableProdMode()` is also called in the production entry point.
+The dynamic `import()` statements will resolve to modules that are served in the initial JS payload.

 ## Npm dependencies